Do you feel burned out at work? Do you want to take a sabbatical and travel?

 However, also keep in mind that, even if you pay local taxes to a foreign government, you will get relief from Uncle Sam in the form of a Foreign Tax Credit IF you also end up owing U.S. taxes.

-So, you will never have to pay taxes twice, because you’ll always get credit from the tax man that exactly offsets whatever taxes you paid to a foreign government.
-See a useful example here.
+So, you will never have to pay taxes twice, because you’ll always get credit that exactly offsets whatever taxes you paid to a foreign government.

 So, where the sweet spot comes in is: Many countries have tax treaties with the U.S. that exempt U.S. citizens from foreign taxes in certain situations.